feiyue1984/axual/README.md

 # axual

-Input files: records.csv & records.xml are place under axual/src/main/recources/
+Input files: records.csv & records.xml are placed under axual/src/main/recources/

 Detected errors are persisted in in-memory database (hsqldb) in this case.
 Errors are logged as well in the end.